core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following RD discovery mechanisms are recommended:

-  * In managed networks with border routers that need stand-alone operation, the RDA0 option is recommended (e.g. operational phase described in {{automation}}).
+  * In managed networks with border routers that need stand-alone operation, the RDAO option is recommended (e.g. operational phase described in {{automation}}).
   * In managed networks without border router (no Internet services available), the use of a preconfigured anycast address is recommended (e.g. installation phase described in {{automation}}).
   * The use of DNS facilities is described in {{I-D.ietf-core-rd-dns-sd}}.